 PO Box 37012, MRC 520, CG 2001

 Washington, DC, 20013-7012

 While our shipments are routinely handled by FedEx, requiring a physical street address for delivery, we can also ship to P.O.
 Boxes via first class mail.
 If a package requires overnight or expedited shipping, FedEx will be used.

 What are your shipping rates?

-Orders within the U.S. ship via Federal Express or 1st class mail.
+Orders within the U.S. ship via Fed-Ex or US Postal Service Ground Advantage.
 Rates are calculated at time of order depending on destination and weight.

 Do you ship internationally?
 What are the rates?